xcore/sc_xtcp/doc_pip/pip-api.rst

 *PIP_LINK_LOCAL*
   Define this to include link local address assignment.
 This will try and obtain an IP address in the 169.254.x.x range.
 See also *PIP_DHCP* above.

+Fine tuning
+'''''''''''

+*PIP_TCP_BUFFER_RX*
+  Define this to the size of the receive buffer in the TCP stack - must be a power of 2.
+Must be at least 512; smaller receive buffers may confuse the remote TCP/IP stack.
+If not set, a default value of 512 will be used.

+*PIP_TCP_BUFFER_TX*
+  Define this to the size of the transmit buffer in the TCP stack - must be a power of 2.
+If not set, a default value of 512 will be used.

 Debugging
 '''''''''